zi-w/zi-w.github.io/_pages/home.md

 If you want my short comments on the issues similar to the topics listed above, please consider [tweeting to me on Twitter](https://twitter.com/ziwphd).
 I highly recommend this method because you may be able to get a slightly faster response.

-If I don’t reply to your email in 5 days, it’s likely my MIT email is having trouble again.
+If I don’t reply to your email in 5 days, it’s likely my MIT email is having trouble again on filtering.
 So maybe send another one, or send an email to my friends instead, or write me a physical letter or postcard (32 Vassar St. 32-G414, Cambridge, MA 02139), or find me at free food events at MIT.